Our Team

 Anicia Battles

-Endorsement Coordinator
+WA Endorsement Coordinator

 Based in Michigan and employed by the Alliance for the Advancement of Infant Mental Health (Alliance), Anicia is contracted to provide specialized support and guidance to our Washington Infant and Early Childhood Mental Health Endorsement (I/ECMH-E®) applicants.
-Anicia brings to the team a refreshing viewpoint from her experiences as an Endorsed Infant Mental Health Specialist (IMHS) and IMH Home Visitor of 7 years, supporting Early Childhood Educators as well as families of 0–7-year-olds.
+Anicia brings to the team a refreshing viewpoint from her experiences as an Endorsed Infant Mental Health Specialist (IMHS) and IMH Home Visitor of 7 years, supporting Early Childhood Educators as well as families of 0-7 year olds.
 We are pleased to welcome her strengths in supporting applicants seeking endorsement in various stages and discussing inclusion, diversity, and equity within the workforce and its impact in the field of Infant and Early Childhood Mental Health.
 Anicia is excited to provide Endorsement applicant support here in Washington and to interact with applicants as they embark on their Endorsement journey.

+At the core of Sahkiya’s values lie authenticity, compassion, and kindness.
+She advocates passionately for healing, well-being, and the welfare of young children.
 In her free time, Sahkiya finds solace in nature, whether she’s embracing trees, conquering mountains, or communing with animal friends.
-Sahkiya welcomes the opportunity to connect and can be emailed here.
+Sahkiya welcomes the opportunity to connect and can be contacted here.

 Bridget Lecheile